SOBotics/SharpExchange/README.md

 # SharpExchange

-An unoffical library for interacting with Stack Exchange chat, and the API (version 2.2).
+An unofficial library for interacting with Stack Exchange chat, and the API (version 2.2).
 Targeting .NET Standard 2.0.

 ---